Skip to content

 Not in First PCB Iteration

 This extension PCB is fully specified but is not included in the first PCB production run.
-The base platform (232204) and enclosure (232506) are designed to accommodate this board in a future iteration.
+The base platform (232203 with B2B connector) and enclosure (232506) are designed to accommodate this board in a future iteration.

 1. Overview